SorenTech/legal.soren.tech/src/docs/master-service-agreement.md

 Soren LLC hereby represents and warrants that: (i) We have the right, power, and ability to enter into this Agreement, (ii) none of the Services or Deliverables or any development, use, production, distribution or exploitation thereof will infringe, misappropriate or violate any intellectual property or other right of any person or entity (including, without limitation, Our own); (iii) We have the full right to provide You with the assignments and rights provided for herein; (iv) We shall comply with all applicable laws in the course of performing the Services and (v) if Our work requires a license, We have obtained that license and the license is in full force and effect.

-Should any materials We have included in the Deliverables be found to infringe upon the rights and titles of another individual or should it be found that we do not posses the fight to provide you with the assignments and rights provided herein, in breach of these representations and warranties, You shall be entitled, upon your written notification to us of such a breach, to one of the following remedies: (a) We will secure such right, title, or license as may be necessary for Your continued use; (b) We will replace such materials with ones to which we posses the right, title, or license;  or (c) You may receive a full refund for payments made under this Agreement up to the date You notified us of such breach.
+Should any materials We have included in the Deliverables be found to infringe upon the rights and titles of another individual or should it be found that we do not posses the right to provide you with the assignments and rights provided herein, in breach of these representations and warranties, You shall be entitled, upon your written notification to us of such a breach, to one of the following remedies: (a) We will secure such right, title, or license as may be necessary for Your continued use; (b) We will replace such materials with ones to which we posses the right, title, or license;  or (c) You may receive a full refund for payments made under this Agreement up to the date You notified us of such breach.
 Should we be found to be in breach of these representations and warranties in any other manner, You shall be entitled, upon your written notification of us, to a full refund for payments made under this Agreement up to the date You notified us of such breach.

 EXCEPT AS SET FORTH IN THIS AGREEMENT, WE DISCLAIM ANY AND ALL WARRANTIES, WHETHER EXPRESSED OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, SUITABILITY, COMPLETENESS OR RESULTS TO BE DERIVED FROM THE WORK.

-EXCEPT AS SET FORTH HEREIN, ALL DELIVERABLES ARE DELIVERED ON AN “AS-IS” BASIS.

-We make no guarantees whatsoever about the quality, reliability, suitability or safety of any third-party services included as part of the Deliverables, integrated with them, or used to host or deliver them, including any services We acquire or manage on Your behalf.

-You agree that apart from the warranties expressly enumerated above, the entire risk arising from Your use of the Deliverables and any related Third-party services remains solely with You, to the maximum extent permitted under applicable law.

-**CONFORMITY, TESTING AND ACCEPTANCE OF DELIVERABLES:**

-We agree that all completed Deliverables will fully conform to the specifications, requirements and other terms set forth in the Statement of Work.
-If You determine that the Deliverables do not conform to the Specifications, You may request a Cure so that it conforms to the Specifications within ten (10) days of such notice (the “Cure Period”).
-The Cure Period may be extended at Our discretion upon written notice to You of the reasons for such an extension.
-Such a cure may only consist in the correction of deficiencies in Deliverables submitted to you as “complete” or “finished” works— it may not be requested for preliminary works, including but not limited to presentations, writings, ideas, concepts, designs, plans, sketches, markups, wireframes, prototypes, models— and may not include substantial modifications to the Deliverables or the addition of new features.
-In the event that any deficiency in the completed Deliverables is a result of our workmanship, the cure will be completed for free.
-Should a requested cure be deemed by Us outside the scope of the Proposed Deliverables section of the attached Statement of Work or to entail substantial modifications or the addition of new features, such a cure may require additional charges— including, as necessary, charges beyond those described in the Budget section of the attached Statement of Work— or, at Our discretion, the creation of a new Proposal/Agreement and a new Project.

 **RIGHTS RETAINED AND DISTRIBUTED:**